uigure/aasjdnoias/README.md

 The processed data is then saved as JSON files for further use in part 2 and part 3, whereby the Data Integrity issue is filtered out in the respective parts.

 #### Approach:
 After applying GSP, the output for each city is stored in their respective gsp-{cityname}.ipynb file.
-The minumum support can be adjusted in each file.
+The subsequences in the output are sorted in descending order by count.
+The minimum support can be adjusted in each file.

 ### Task 3: Advanced Tasks (Optional) [Part 3]
 #### Objective: